microsoft/project-rome/Project Rome for Android (preview release)/reference documentation/AppServiceClientResponse.md

 # AppServiceClientResponse class
-Represents information passed from a remote app service to the client app.
+Represents information passed from a remote app service to the client app, namely the status of the last message sent by the client app and (optionally) a new message from the remote app service.

 ## Syntax
 `public final class AppServiceClientResponse`